thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 More generally, when you bet, you have two objectives: get called by worse hands or fold out better.
 If you can do neither, as when your opponent is polarized, you must check.
 This is why in single raised pots (SRPs), action is usually checked to the preflop aggressor.
 On most flops, the aggressor has more nutted hands in their range (Overpairs, top set, etc.), while the preflop caller has considerably fewer nutted hands, as they would have raised many of them preflop.

-The more general takeaway is that your optimal strategy is a mainly dependent on certain features of your range and their range (and whether you are in position).
-In the special case where your range is polarized, betting is heavily incentivized as your garbage can fold out better and your nuts can get called by worse.
+The general takeaway is that your optimal strategy is a heavily dependent on certain features of your range and your opponent's range.
+In the special case where your range is perfectly polarized, betting is heavily incentivized as your garbage hands can fold out better and your nuts can get called by worse.

-Of course, in No-Limit Hold'em most spots aren't perfectly polarized as in the toy game.
-Estimating the optimal play requires a lot of intuition-building by playing spots and studying them afterwards.
-But here's two simplified heuristics that capture the most important range considerations when deciding when to bet and how much:
+Of course, in No-Limit Hold'em most spots aren't perfectly polarized.
+Inferring the optimal play requires intuition that's built through practice and study.
+However, here's two simplified heuristics that capture the most important features of ranges for deciding when to bet and how much:

 1. Does my range have a nut advantage?
 That is, are my best hands stronger than my opponent's best hands?

 2. Does my range have an equity advantage?
 That is, on average, are my hands stronger than my opponent's hands?

-Let's first address how frequently you should bet, if at all.
+Using these two heuristics, let's first address how frequently you should bet, if at all.

-Regarding 1, we saw that in the toy game that players at a severe nut disadvantage should check.
+Regarding heuristic 1, we saw that in the toy game that a player at a severe nut disadvantage should check.
 But unlike the toy game, where polarization is very cut and dry, it is usually less clear in real poker who has a nut advantage, as both players may have nutted hands in range (sets, two pairs, etc.).
-My recommendation is that as long as you aren't at a severe nut disadvantage, you can bet, and otherwise you should check.
+My recommendation is that as long as you aren't at a severe nut disadvantage, you are allowed bet, and otherwise you should check.

 Assuming we can bet, we now need to decide betting frequency.
-Regarding 2, the larger your equity advantage, the more frequently you can bet.
+Regarding heuristic 2, the larger your equity advantage, the more frequently you can bet.
 This is why in single raised pots, on a board like Ad Qh 3s, the preflop aggressor is betting close to 100% of range ("range betting"), often for a small size.

 Conversely, if you are at equity disadvantage, you should check more frequently, even if you have the nut advantage.
-Very often on the turn (e.g. A-T-2-3), a player will have a nut advantage but an equity disadvantage, and as such will bet at a low frequency for a large sizing.
+For instance, often on the turn (e.g. A-T-2-3), the player who bet the flop will have a nut advantage but an equity disadvantage, and will bet at a low frequency for a large sizing.
 This betting  pattern is called "turn polarization", where on the turn you only bet your very strongest hands along with some bluffs, for a very large sizing.

 Now let's address how large you should bet.

 In general, you should only bet large if you have the nut advantage.
 Intuitively, if you don't have the nut advantage, you would like to keep the pot smaller, as you are under constant threat of being stacked by your opponent's best hands.
-Your opponent, who has the nut advantage, will put as much money into the pot as possible in order to put you in an uncomfortable spot.
-Thus, the larger your nut advantage, the larger you can bet.
+In this event, your opponent would want to put as much money into the pot as possible in order to put you in an uncomfortable spot.
+TLDR, the larger your nut advantage, the larger you can bet.

 However, you also need to consider your betting frequency when you choose your bet size.
-In general, the more frequently you bet, the smaller your sizing should be, as it is usually highly exploitable if you bet large with a high frequency.
-That is, unless you have a significant nut and range advantage, such as when you're the preflop raiser on an AQ3 flop.
-Conversely, when you bet less frequently but have a nut advantage, you can choose to bet larger if you want.
+In general, the more frequently you bet, the smaller your sizing should be, as it is usually highly exploitable if you bet large with a high frequency (unless you have a significant range and nut advantage).
+Conversely, when you bet less frequently but have a nut advantage, you have the option to bet larger.

 Here are some common examples of bet frequency and sizing: